'You'd be mad to sell their technology in 2019': How Vendor Report's 'Big Four' are faring so far

 "There is apparently marketing monies, but we have not been able to access any", complained another, while another whinged that "leads are old and margins are tight".

-All that said, Microsoft hasn't scored badly overall with respondents so far, particularly around Accreditation and Training, where it was variously branded "brilliant", "comprehensive" and "easy to navigate".
+All that said, Microsoft hasn't scored badly overall with respondents, particularly around Accreditation and Training, where it was variously branded "brilliant", "comprehensive" and "easy to navigate".

 HPE

-HPE has got off to a flying start in the 2019 Vendor Report, generally scoring above its peers across the four categories.
+HPE has got off to a flying start in the 2019 Vendor Report, generally scoring slightly higher than its peers across the four categories.

-Channel Strategy and Account Management is a particularly strong area among the 60 partners that have rated HPE so far, with one respondent praising their HPE account manager for being "engaging and on our side".
+Channel Strategy and Account Managed is emerging as a particularly strong area - at least among the 60 partners that have scored HPE so far - with one respondent praising their HPE account manager for being "engaging and on our side".
 "Their channel strategy seems to work and margins are reliable," said another.

 Not all partners are equally enamoured with the infrastructure vendor, however, with one rebuking HPE for putting "too much focus on the big boys".
 "Dell are going to eat their lunch," they added.